Are Primary Consumers Direct Or Indirect

 Aquatic Ecosystems

 In aquatic ecosystems, primary consumers like zooplankton, snails, and herbivorous fish feed on algae and aquatic plants.
-Zooplankton are particularly important in marine ecosystems, where they form the base of the food web and support a diverse array of fish, seabirds, and marine mammals.
+Still, zooplankton are particularly important in marine ecosystems, where they form the base of the food web and support a diverse array of fish, seabirds, and marine mammals.
 Herbivorous fish can control algal blooms and maintain the health of coral reefs and other aquatic habitats.

 Deserts